sraaphorst/tile-reduction/README.md

 Note that there is no set of rules that can force the algorithm to find a random Hamiltonian cycle, although it is simple to take a partitioning and turn it into a Hamiltonian cycle by modifying the components to be connected.

-For example, the third partitioning above can be modified:
+For example, the previous partitioning above can be modified as followed:

 ```text
  ┏━━━━━━━━━━━━━━┓  ┏━━┓